UlrikeSch/Semantic_Coder/README.md

 Source: https://wordnet.princeton.edu/documentation/wndb5wn

-** !**
-The Index file contains entries such as this one:
+**!
+The Index file contains entries such as this one:**

 > aggregate v 2 3 @ ~ + 2 0 02633636 01387824

-It contains pointers to two senses, but it is unclear whether they are ranked in order of decreasing frequency.
+**It contains pointers to two senses, but it is unclear whether they are ranked in order of decreasing frequency.**

-## Data File Format (data.verb)
+## Data.verb

 > Each data file begins with several lines containing a copyright notice, version number, and license agreement.
 These lines all begin with two spaces and the line number.
 All other lines are in the following format.
 Integer fields are of fixed length and are zero-filled.